 You may have heard claims that using premium petrol will do amazing things to your car, like increase its power, improve mileage, protect the engine, save the earth and even help you grow wings.
 Don't be fooled.

 Despite its premium price, premium unleaded petrol doesn't actually provide any more power than regular petrol, and is only a better fuel when placed in an engine specifically designed to run on it.

 This means that you should only ever shell out the extra cash for premium fuel if your car manufacturer advises that it is an absolute requirement.

-If you're unsure about whether or not premium fuel is absolute necessary for your car, consult Edmunds lists "premium recommended" and "premium required" for vehicles from 2011-2016 (and some from 2017).
+If you're unsure about whether or not premium fuel is absolutely necessary for your car, consult Edmunds lists "premium recommended" and "premium required" for vehicles from 2012-2019.
 Unless your car is on the "premium required" list, you're safe to use regular old fuel (and safe to switch over to it if you have been spoiling your car with premium).

 Does it really improve performance?